cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 In general, :class:`~music21.meter.TimeSignature` objects are found within :class:`~music21.stream.Measure` objects (a Stream subclass).
 However, in some cases :class:`~music21.meter.TimeSignature` objects can exist directly on a Stream.

 TimeSignature objects, as a subclass of the :class:`~music21.base.Music21Object`, have an offset and can be positioned anywhere on a Stream.
 When placed in a Measure, TimeSignature objects are often placed at the start, or zero offset position.
 The Measure property :attr:`~music21.stream.Measure.timeSignature` can be used to set or get a TimeSignature at the zero offset position.
-If a Measure does not have a TimeSignature, :attr:`~music21.stream.Measure.timeSignature` returns None.
+If a Measure does not have a TimeSignature, the :attr:`~music21.stream.Measure.timeSignature` property returns None.

 In the following example, a score is parsed from the :ref:`moduleCorpus.base` module :func:`~music21.corpus.base.parseWork` function.
-The alto Part Stream is accessed by its identification string, 'Alto,' using :meth:`~music21.stream.Stream.getElementById`.
-We can produce notation output of this Part by calling the :meth:`~music21.stream.Stream.show` method.
+The alto :class:`~music21.stream.Part` Stream is accessed by its identification string, 'Alto,' using the :meth:`~music21.stream.Stream.getElementById` method.
+We can produce notation output of this Part by calling the :meth:`~music21.base.Music21Object.show` method.

 .. bwv57.8.xml 3/4
 .. bwv127.5.xml : good eight note runs

 >>> from music21 import *
 >>> sSrc = corpus.parseWork('bach/bwv57.8.xml')